Sunday, May 29, 2022

 30 Days To Earn My Trust

-So here is my plan - I will not buy another Battlefield game at launch.
+So here is my plan - I will not buy or pre-order another Battlefield game at launch.
 I will wait for 30 days.
 No pre-order bonus will tempt me to buy the game, and if I am ever tempted, I will read this post, and hopefully it will bring me back to my senses.

-Some of these corporations have no morals, decency and on the best of days, they have a fleeting relationship with truth.
+Corporations have no morals, decency and on the best of days, they have a fleeting relationship with truth.
 The marketing departments have this sociopath like ability to blatantly lie, because they have absolutely no respect for their customers.
 It is up to us to show some self respect, and hold on to our hard earned money until the game has proven that it is worthy of it.
 Do not buy games at launch.
 Wait for independent reviewers to release their reviews, and if the game is good, then and only then buy it.

 It is unfortunate that it has come to this, but DICE really made a mess with Battlefield 2042, and given all the turnover at the studio, there is a strong possibility that the best days of Battlefield are behind us.